 Be Available and Responsive

 Answer your phone.
-Seriously.
-Half your competition won’t pick up after 5 PM, so being available gives you a massive advantage.
+Half your competition will not pick up after 5 PM, so being available gives you a massive advantage.

-Even if you can’t take the job immediately, answer and give them a time frame.
-People calling locksmiths are usually stressed—just talking to someone helps.
+Even if you cannot take the job immediately, answer and give them a time frame.
+People calling locksmiths are usually stressed, so just talking to someone helps.

 Show Up When You Say You Will

-If you tell someone you’ll be there in 30 minutes, be there in 25.
+If you tell someone you will be there in 30 minutes, be there in 25.
 Reliability is rare in this industry, so being dependable makes you stand out.

-One property manager told us they’ve used the same locksmith for 10 years simply because he always shows up on time.
-That’s it.
+One Arkansas property manager has used the same locksmith for 10 years simply because he always shows up on time.
+That is the whole reason.

 Document Everything